How to: Use the Modules Window

 Click the button at the top of the column.

 You can load symbols or specify a symbol path from the Modules window by using the shortcut menu.
-For more information, see [OBSOLETE] How to: Specify Symbol Locations and Loading Behavior.
+For more information, see How to: Specify a Symbol Path.

-In the Modules window, right-click a module for which symbols have not loaded.
+In the Modules window, right-click a module for which symbols are not loaded.